 Common Just Right Obsessions

-Most people with just right OCD cannot identify a specific obsessive thought that is causing their distress, but the sensation of incompleteness can evoke a sense of harm or danger for which they feel responsible.
+Most people with just right OCD cannot identify a specific intrusive thought that is causing their distress, but the sensation of incompleteness can evoke a sense of harm or danger for which they feel responsible.

 Obsessions may be related to feelings of: